LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaActionsComposition.md

     }
     return delegate.call(ctx);
   }
 }
 ```

 ## Annotating controllers

 You can also put any action composition annotation directly on the `Controller` class.
-In this case it will be applied to all actions methods defined by this controller.
+In this case it will be applied to all action methods defined by this controller.

 ```
 @Authenticated
 public Admin extends Controller {

-  ...
+  …

 }
 ```